karanaggarwal01/zkChainSEAL/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at aaravmahajan2003@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to: karanagg2005@gmail.com.
+You can aslso contact the project maintainer through GitHub.
 All complaints will be reviewed and investigated promptly and fairly.
 All community leaders are obligated to respect the privacy and security of the reporter of any incident.